Last Updated on July 11, 2024 by lindseymahoney

 To protect large items that are staying in the basement, move them into the center of the room and cover them with drop cloths and plastic sheeting.

 If you are not updating your basement floors, I recommend covering those as well.
-Our floor had black speckled paint all over once the ceiling was finished, but I didn’t mind since the floors would be painted next.
+Our concrete floor had black speckled paint all over once the ceiling was finished, but I didn’t mind since the floors would be painted next.

 I used a nail brush in the shower on my hands to remove any paint and it worked well but it does make them quite dry.